 Oak Hammock Marsh is one of the best places in the province to see the annual fall bird migration - whether it be from the viewpoint of a canoe or through the marsh boardwalk.
 There are a number of activities that mark the migration, so keep an eye on the website closer to September for events.

 Get to know Winnipeg's ghastly and ghostly past on a walkabout with Square Peg Tours.
 You'll want to stay close together for this one.

 Since October is the spookiest month, keep chasing thrills and chills at one of the province's many haunted attraction.
 You can make it out together, I promise.
 Every year we put together a list of such attractions, so keep an eye on our blog closer to October for 2020's list!

 Take a fall hike

 Take in the orange and red hues of the season and see the leaves change colours on a hike.
 Bring warm beverages and make your way through one of Manitoba's best trails: from the Gorge Creek Trail of Riding Mountain National Park to a simple and easy walk through La Barriere Park, Winnipeg.

-Make a toast at romantic Goose Flight Dinner
+Make a toast at a romantic Goose Flight Dinner

 Take a cooking class